 General Terms and Conditions of Purchase

-These General Terms and Conditions of Purchase (the “T&Cs”) apply by operation of law to all orders placed by one of the companies in the Humens group (hereinafter the “Purchaser”), provided that they are accepted by the supplier (hereinafter the “Supplier”) under the conditions set out in Article 2 below, whether they concern, in particular, a purchase of products (hereinafter the “Products”) or a performance of services (hereinafter the “Services”).
+These General Terms and Conditions of Purchase (hereinafter the “T&Cs”) apply to all orders placed by one of the companies in the Humens group (hereinafter the “Purchaser”), provided that they are accepted by the supplier (hereinafter the “Supplier”) under the conditions set out in Article 2 below, whether they concern, in particular, a purchase of products (hereinafter the “Products”) or a performance of services (hereinafter the “Services”).

 1. ACCEPTANCE OF THE GENERAL TERMS AND CONDITIONS OF PURCHASE